Code-Institute-Submissions/outerzone/README.md

 * Messages - add messages
 * Products - fix the search bar alignment
 * Change photos for smaller screens
+* Profile - why is updated details not working?

 # Done
 * Get MEDIA_URL to work on html (nav logo and product images)